 All that’s left for you to do is to properly go through ATO’s process and in a few moments, you have successfully lodged your business payment summaries online.

 Bear in mind that you can also lodge amended annual reports online.
 But you need to check with your payroll software whether it generates amended reports or not.

 When lodging amended reports, don’t include the non-amended reports.
 Make sure you’re only lodging amended reports that weren’t included in the first report you sent.
-Regardless whether you’re sending amended reports or not, you’re required to type in the Amendment Indicator.
-Key in ‘O’ for original report and ‘A’ for amended report.
+Regardless of whether you’re sending amended reports or not, you’re required to type in the Amendment Indicator.
+Key in ‘O’ for the original report and ‘A’ for the amended report.
 Remember, amendments need to be reported within 21 days.